dbydd/arceos_experiment/doc/apps_usb-hid.md

 7. type "go 0x90100000"

-8. then the application was started automaticlly, try to move your mouse,or click some button! and see signal comes out in terminal
+8. then the application will started automaticlly, try to move your mouse,or click some button! and see signal comes out in terminal

 ## usb system structure: